-Beginning in 2008 as part of Associated Colleges of the Midwest’s 50th Anniversary celebration, ACM sponsored its Off-Campus Study Photo Contest, inviting students to share images and impressions gathered while studying in locations around the world.
+ACM sponsored its Off-Campus Study Photo Contest annually from 2008 to 2018, inviting students to share images and impressions gathered while studying in locations around the world.

-Building on students’ enthusiastic participations submitting and voting on prize-winning photos, in 2016 and 2018 ACM sponsored student-authored film conferences and contests.
+Building on students’ enthusiastic participation submitting and voting on prize-winning photos, in 2016 and 2018 ACM sponsored student-authored film conferences and contests.

-Here are 10 years’ worth of powerful stories and transformed perspectives that resulted from students’ study away experiences and creative film endeavors.
+Please see below for 10 years’ worth of powerful stories and transformed perspectives that resulted from students’ off-campus study experiences and creative film endeavors.

 2017-2018 Photo Contest Winners

 Previous Photo Contest Winners

 April 1-3, 2016 at Lawrence University, Appleton, WI